pallad-ts/cascade/packages/core/README.md

 ## Rule

-Rule is an object that performs an action on a target.
-Rule decides whether is able to handle given target, if not then `Action` will not ask it to handle it.
+Rule performs an action on a target.
+It decides whether is able to handle given target, if not then `Action` will not ask it to handle it.

 ```typescript